jjak0b/ansible_farm/docs/objects/vm_definition.md

 - `kvm_provision` role :
   - Each i-th item of `vm.metadata.sources` :
-    - is processed by the specified callback types of the i-th entry of `vm.metadata.callbacks.sources`
+    - is processed before in sequence by all available `callback-tasks` specified in the `vm.metadata.sources[ i ].before_provision` list.
-    - is processed by the `callbacks/sources/install_to_libvirt.yaml` to setup the resource to allow libvirt to access it.
+    - is processed after by the `callback-task` specified in `vm.metadata.sources[ i ].on_provision` to install the resource.
   -  will render the template defined by the `vm.metadata.template` file (otherwise the default one) by using the `VM definition` object accessible on its scope.
   -  will define the VM into the specified libvirt session from the rendered template.